 How do you make your processes efficient and optimized?

 Understanding business processes is the first step to improving them.
-That’s where business process mapping can help.
+That’s where a flow chart for business process mapping can help.
 Process mapping helps an end-to-end understanding of the process.

 Business Processes at a Glance